tichimura-pivotal/pio-eventserver/README.md

 ### Import data

-🚨 Mandatory: data is required for training to succeed and then to serve predictive queries.
+🚨 Mandatory: data is required for training.
+The model cannot answer predictive queries until trained with data.

+When deployed, the engine will automatically train a model to predict the best fitting **service plan** for a **mobile phone user** based on their **voice, data, and text usage**.
+We'll use the engine's [example data and import script](https://github.com/heroku/predictionio-engine-classification/tree/master/data) for initial training.

-* `pip install predictionio` may be required for the import script to run; see [how-to install pip](https://pip.pypa.io/en/stable/installing/)
+* `pip install predictionio` may be required before the import script will run; see [how-to install pip](https://pip.pypa.io/en/stable/installing/)

 ```bash
 python ./data/import_eventserver.py \